Intercolonial Railway: Pre-Confederation components

-An intercolonial rail system in the British North American colonies was never far from the minds of government and civic leaders and in an 1851 speech at a Mason's Hall in Halifax, local editor of the Novascotian, Joseph Howe spoke these words:
+An intercolonial rail system in the British North American colonies was never far from the minds of government and civic leaders, and in an 1851 speech at a Masonic hall in Halifax, Joseph Howe, editor of the Novascotian, said:

 I am neither a prophet, nor the son of a prophet, yet I will venture to predict that in five years we shall make the journey hence to Quebec and Montreal, and home through Portland and St. John, by rail; and I believe that many in this room will live to hear the whistle of the steam engine in the passes of the Rocky Mountains, and to make the journey from Halifax to the Pacific in five or six days.

 But a rail connection between the Maritime colonies and the Province of Canada was not to be for another quarter century.
-Central Canada's dominant railway player in the 1850s was the Grand Trunk Railway (GTR) and its profit-driven business model chose the U.S. Atlantic port of Portland, Maine, over a much longer journey to a Maritime port.
+Central Canada's dominant railway player in the 1850s was the Grand Trunk Railway (GTR), and its profit-driven business model chose the U.S. Atlantic port of Portland, Maine, over a much longer journey to a Maritime port.
 As a result, Portland boomed during the winter months when Montreal's shipping season was closed.

 Confederation

 Nevertheless, the geopolitical instability in North America resulting from the American Civil War led to increased nervousness on the part of British North American colonies, particularly wary of the large Union Army operating south of their borders.
 The demands for closer political and economic ties between colonies led to further calls for an "Intercolonial Railway".
 An 1862 conference in Quebec City led to an agreement on financing the railway with the Maritime colonies and Canada splitting construction costs and Britain assuming any debts, but the deal fell through within months.

 It is speculated that this failure to achieve a deal on the Intercolonial in 1862, combined with the ongoing concerns over the American Civil War, led to the Charlottetown Conference in 1864, and eventually to Confederation of New Brunswick, Nova Scotia, and the Province of Canada (Ontario and Quebec) in 1867.

-Section 145 of the British North America Act 1867 created a constitutional requirement for the federal government to build established the Intercolonial Railway:
+Section 145 of the British North America Act, 1867 created a constitutional requirement for the federal government to build established the Intercolonial Railway: